 - Estimated cost per kg to LEO: ~$1,500

-Falcon Heavy is particularly valuable for heavy GEO missions and national security payloads that require direct insertion into high-energy orbits.
+Falcon Heavy is particularly valuable for heavy GEO missions, lunar Gateway logistics (it is launching the PPE+HALO co-manifested stack), and national security payloads that require direct insertion into high-energy orbits.
 Its cost advantage over competitors for these missions is substantial.

 SpaceX Starship: The Potential Game-Changer

-Starship, SpaceX's fully reusable super-heavy-lift vehicle, is still in the testing phase but represents the most ambitious attempt to fundamentally alter launch economics.
+Starship, SpaceX's fully reusable super-heavy-lift vehicle, has progressed from atmospheric and suborbital testing into orbital reuse trials and HLS-relevant in-space propellant transfer demonstrations.
+It still represents the most ambitious attempt to fundamentally alter launch economics.

-- Projected cost per kg to LEO: Elon Musk has stated goals of $10-20/kg eventually; independent analysts estimate early operational costs in the $100-500/kg range, declining with scale
+- Projected cost per kg to LEO: Musk has stated long-term goals of $10–20/kg; independent analysts estimate early operational costs in the $100–500/kg range, declining with cadence

 If Starship achieves even a fraction of its cost targets, the implications are staggering.
 At $100/kg to LEO, you could launch a kilogram of payload for the price of a nice dinner.
 At $10/kg, the mass constraints that have shaped satellite design for 60 years would essentially disappear.

-However, projections are not reality.
-The vehicle still needs to demonstrate reliable recovery of both the Super Heavy booster and the Starship upper stage, rapid turnaround between flights, and consistent operational cadence.
+Projections, however, are not reality.
+The vehicle still needs to demonstrate reliable recovery of both stages on rapid turnaround, consistent operational cadence, and full payload deployment from the upper stage.
 The journey from test flight to routine commercial service will take years and billions in additional development spending.

 Rocket Lab Electron: Small but Mighty